mcevoyinit/corda-contained/1. Single Docker + Corda/README.md

           docker images
           docker run corda_party

-At this point we have successfully executed a flow between multiple Nodes on the newly created test network!
+At this point we have successfully build and ran a Corda node inside a Docker container!